Four Ways to Improve Black Mental Health

 Improving Mental Health in the Black Community

-In the Black community, as we’ve learned more about anxiety and depression, the mental health stigma has weakened.
+In the Black community, as we learn more about anxiety and depression, the mental health stigma weakens.
 But there is still work to be done.
-Many Black people grappling with mental health face a number of added struggles: shame, poverty, unemployment, incarceration and lack of access to affordable health care.
+Many Black people grappling with mental health face many added struggles: shame, poverty, unemployment, incarceration, and lack of access to affordable health care.

 So, how can we help improve mental health in our community?